-- Zyrobotics offers a selection of coding apps for children between ages 4 and 9 to help them learn the basics of coding.
+- Zyrobotics on the APP store offers a large selection of coding apps for children between ages 4 and 9 to help them learn the basics of coding.
 STEM storiez are also available as interactive books focusing on math and science.
+(Advertisement)

-- Say It Loud Games offers a Say It Loud Party Game on black culture (movie, music, arts, and more).
-It is for players 12 and up and played in teams of 3 or more.
+- Say It Loud Games offers board (card) games on black culture (movie, music, arts, and more).

 - The Entrepreneur Game by EESpeaks offers an entrepreneur board game for which children and adult players can make moves to grow a businesses.